wazuh/wazuh-documentation/source/installation-guide/protect-your-installation/elasticsearch-kibana.rst

 Securing Elasticsearch and Kibana
 =================================

-To secure Kibana, we are going to evaluate 3 different ways:
+To secure Kibana, we are going to evaluate 3 different services:

-    - Using NGINX, in this page.
+    - Using NGINX as a reverse proxy to provide encrypted and authenticated access to Kibana.
-    - Using :ref:`searchguard`
+    - Using :ref:`searchguard` to provide user access security.
-    - Using :ref:`X-Pack <kibana_xpack>`
+    - Using :ref:`X-Pack <kibana_xpack>` to provide user role based access control.

 Using NGINX
 -----------